Viewing the Plan

 Following several months of reviewing the draft plan and accepting public comments, the Olympia Planning Commission submitted a recommendation to the City Council on March 18, 2013.
 Later in 2013, the Commission revised some of these recommendations, referred to as the 'Urban Neighborhoods' package, and forwarded their final recommendations to Council on December 16, 2013.

 The City Council held 12 work sessions between February and May 2014 to discuss 19 policy issues presented in the Planning Commission Draft.
-The outcome was direction to staff on what should be presented in the City Council Public Hearing Draft, expected to be released online by July 1, 2014.
+The outcome was direction to staff on what should be presented in the City Council Public Hearing Draft released online by July 1, 2014.

 After the City Council adopts an updated Comprehensive Plan document, there are other steps required by the State's Growth Management Act to be completed between 2014 and 2016.
 This includes updating development regulations for consistency with new policies, and review of the 20-year Capital Facilities Plan goals and policies.
 The Comprehensive Plan may be amended annually and a major update is required every eight years.